 As you consider your next pick for personal or business banking, finding an institution that offers a variety of options can make all the difference.
 HSBC has a selection of savings and checking accounts as well as CDs that could be what you’re looking for.
-But look out for monthly fees on its checking accounts — to waive them you often have to meet high minimum balance or direct deposit requirements.
+But look out for monthly fees on its checking accounts — you often must meet high minimum balance or direct deposit requirements to waive them.

 What personal banking products does HSBC bank offer?

 HSBC Basic Banking.
 HSBC’s basic checking account comes with a $3 monthly maintenance fee, no balance requirement and optional overdraft protection.

 HSBC Choice Checking.
 HSBC waives the $15 monthly fee if you sign up for recurring direct deposit or maintain a $1,500 minimum balance.
 Get access to convenient mobile banking, ATMs worldwide, a debit Mastercard and optional overdraft protection.

 HSBC Advance Checking.
 If you keep a monthly minimum balance of $10,000 or make a recurring monthly direct deposit of at least $5,000, HSBC waives the $25 monthly fee.
 Enjoy free checks, a debit Mastercard and up to four rebates a month for using non-HSBC ATMs in all US states except New York.

 HSBC Premier Checking.
 This account has a $50 monthly fee unless you keep a high $75,000 minimum balance.
 Receive a 0.01% APY on any balance over $5, access top-tier premier customer support and qualify for HSBC Premier Savings and mortgage options.

 HSBC Everyday Savings.
 A no-frills savings account with a 0.01% APY, no monthly fees if you keep a minimum average balance of $500 and a $1 minimum deposit to open.